oroinc/documentation/user_guide/export_import.rst

 Import and Export Functionality
 ===============================

-OroCRM's import and export functionality enables simple way of working with multiple records in CSV format.
+OroCRM's import and export functionality enables a simple way of working with multiple records in CSV format.

-If the functionality is enabled for entity, :guilabel:`Export` and :guilabel:`Import` buttons are displayed in the top right corner of the grid.
+If the functionality is enabled for an entity, :guilabel:`Export` and :guilabel:`Import` buttons are displayed at the top right corner of the grid.

 .. _user-guide-import: